 Digital Samba offers a privacy-first, EU-hosted video conferencing platform that empowers your product with real-time AI features, like live captions and meeting summaries, without ever compromising on compliance, security, or user trust.

-Whether you’re building solutions for education, telehealth, legal services, or internal collaboration, our platform helps you stay ahead of AI trends while respecting the privacy expectations of your users and the law.
+Whether you're building solutions for education, telehealth, legal services, or internal collaboration, our platform helps you stay ahead of AI regulation while respecting the privacy expectations of your users and the law.

 Yes, it's possible to build AI systems that prioritise privacy.
 Techniques like federated learning and differential privacy allow AI to function without compromising user data.
 However, these methods often require more computational resources and careful implementation.

 Not always.
 Even anonymised data can sometimes be re-identified by combining it with other datasets, posing risks to individual privacy.
-This process, known as data re-identification, underscores the need for robust data protection measures.
+This process, known as data re-identification, is why GDPR and the European Data Protection Board increasingly scrutinise anonymisation claims – particularly when large language models are involved.

 Tools that run entirely locally (e.g. some open-source LLMs, Whisper, StableLM) don't send data to external servers.
 Also, companies offering opt-outs or transparent data practices (like Digital Samba) are more aligned with privacy principles.